LucaCappelletti94/CT-Embedding-experiment/scores/README.md

 ### Cropped images

 CT scans are cropped to the lung region using a lung segmentation model.

-TODO!
-Update and correct description when available.
+The resulting files contain only the lung region, with all other areas removed.

 ### Masked images

-TODO!
-Update and correct description when available.
+These files are derived from the cropped images, but all voxels outside the lung region are set to zero, so only the lung is visible.

 ### Masked and resized images

-TODO!
-Update and correct description when available.
+These files are the masked images further resized to a standard shape of 256x256x256 voxels.

 ## ResNet feature extractor scores